pgcentralfoundation/pgrx/DESIGN-DECISIONS.md

 The bindings are generated via the `build.rs` script in the `pgx-pg-sys` crate.
 As some of the Postgres header files are themselves machine-generated, pgx requires its bindings be generated from these headers.
-When pgx is managing Postgres instances itself (via `cargo-pgx`), it gets them from there, otherwise the "-server"/"-server-dev" distribution packages must be locally installed.
+When pgx is managing Postgres instances itself (via `cargo-pgx`), it gets them from there, otherwise it can use locally installed distro packages that include the header files.

 ## Error Handling